sophiej-s/MSThesis-I/wk5.md

 ## Topic Modeling using Tf-idf and Latent Dirichlet Allocation

-A small sample (2K reviews in totala) was pre-processed by removing the strings indicating breaks  (```<br>```) and numeric characters, lemmatizing (NLTK WordNetLemmatizer) and stemming (NLTK PorterStemmer).
+A small sample (2K reviews in total) was pre-processed by removing the strings indicating breaks  (```<br>```) and numeric characters, lemmatizing (NLTK WordNetLemmatizer) and stemming (NLTK PorterStemmer).

-The TF-IDF method was applied (with a minimum limit for occurences of words set to be 10 reviews) to the data followed by the sklearn's LDA (the learning method was set to 'batch') to model the topics.
+The TF-IDF method was applied (with a minimum limit for occurrences of words set to be 10 reviews) to the data followed by the sklearn's LDA (the learning method was set to 'batch') to model the topics.
 Five topics (top 50 words per each) were identified on the whole set as follows:

 ````